dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 ### Interactive render mode

-* Interactive server-side rendering (interactive SSR) is enabled by default with the **Server** option.
+* Interactive server-side rendering (interactive SSR) is enabled with the **Server** option.
 * To only enable interactivity with client-side rendering (CSR), use the **WebAssembly** option.
 * To enable both interactive rendering modes and the ability to automatically switch between them at runtime, use the **Auto (Server and WebAssembly)** (automatic) render mode option.
 * If interactivity is set to `None`, the generated app has no interactivity.
 The app is only configured for static server-side rendering.

 The Interactive Auto render mode initially uses interactive SSR while the .NET app bundle and runtime are download to the browser.
 After the .NET WebAssembly runtime is activated, the render mode switches to Interactive WebAssembly rendering.

-By default, the Blazor Web App template enables both static and interactive SSR using a single project.
+The Blazor Web App template enables both static and interactive SSR using a single project.
 If you also enable CSR, the project includes an additional client project (`.Client`) for your WebAssembly-based components.
 The built output from the client project is downloaded to the browser and executed on the client.
 Any components using the WebAssembly or automatic render modes must be built from the client project.

 > [!IMPORTANT]
 > When using a Blazor Web App, most of the Blazor documentation example components ***require*** interactivity to function and demonstrate the concepts covered by the articles.
 When you test an example component provided by an article, make sure that either the app adopts global interactivity or the component adopts an interactive render mode.